timm/misc/gold/README.md

 <em>"Cause a little <strike>auk</strike> awk goes a long way"</em>

 We like AWK.
 A lot.
 The simplicity and power of AWK often make it just the right tool for the job.

-Off-the-shelf AWK does not support objects, inheritance, or polymorphism, unit tests, or literate programming.
-But a shown here, that's easy to add.
+But off-the-shelf AWK has no support objects, inheritance, or polymorphism, unit tests, or literate programming.

-The result is _GOLD_, the GAWK object layer.
-Share and enjoy.
+Enter GOLD, which supports all the above.

 <p align="center">
 <a href="#install"><img src="etc/img/button_install.png"></a>